laurieburchell/open-lid-dataset/README.md

 ### Licenses

 License considerations for each source are given below; thank you to everyone who put in so much work creating these datasets.
 Open use of the combined dataset for non-commercial purposes is covered by all licences.
-If you use this dataset, please cite all the articles in the `citations.bib` file.
+If you use this dataset, please cite us plus all the articles in the `citations.bib` file.

 If you view any part of this dataset as a violation of intellectual property rights, please let us know and we will remove it.